 - Kale is a cool-season crop that thrives in the spring and fall and is capable of tolerating frosts and light freezes.
 These greens contain a wide variety of nutrients, with a single cup of kale delivering over 500% of the daily value of vitamin K.

-- Between 1998 and 2018, at least 4 kale-associated outbreaks were reported to CDC’s National Outbreak Reporting System (NORS), causing 19 illnesses, 5 hospitalizations, and 0 death, which gave these types of crops a reputation as risky food choices.
+- Between 2000 and 2020, at least 4 kale-associated outbreaks were reported to CDC’s National Outbreak Reporting System (NORS), causing 19 illnesses, 5 hospitalizations, and no deaths.

 - The leading pathogens for leafy greens are Listeria monocytogenes, Shiga-toxin producing Escherichia coli, and Salmonella.